McKee Barracks: Architecture

 The plans were prepared by the Royal Engineers' Department, under the direction of architect Major Robert Barklie RE, Larne, County Antrim.
-An imposing and extravagant cavalry barracks, the style of the Officers' Mess is a mixture between Elizabethan and Queen Anne, and the general appearance of its red brick and red roof tiles, with "traceried windows, floriated pinnacles, parapets and panelled battlements", (quoting Lt.
-Col. MacNeill's description in his Cosantoir account of the building of the barracks), may be described as being in a broad "Romantic" style, but not in any specific national style or idiom.
-(O'Donnell suggests that elements like the pepper-box turrets and cupolas may even be seen in Russian and Turkish design of the time).
-The men's billets are in a robust Tudor style.
+The style of the officers' mess is a mixture of Elizabethan and Queen Anne styles, and the general appearance of its red brick and red roof tiles, with "traceried windows, floriated pinnacles, parapets and panelled battlements", (quoting Lt.
+Col. MacNeill's description in his Cosantoir account of the building of the barracks), are described as being in a "broad Romantic style", but not in any specific national style or idiom.
+(Note: O'Donnell suggests that elements like the pepper-box turrets and cupolas may even be seen in Russian and Turkish design of the time.)
+The men's billets are in a "robust Tudor style".